rsinger86/rsinger86.github.io/projects.md

 permalink: /projects/
 ---

+## Disqors

+I made this [web app](https://www.disqors.com/) to scratch an itch from the heyday of blogging -- before Twitter became the public forum for political and social commentary.
+I've always found writing on the internet most interesting when authors engage with each other's arguments, so I built a backend in Python that seeks to surface and connect those articles into a discussion graph.
+Seeded by a predefined list of sources, it crawls and parses through articles and uses various heuristics, [PageRank](https://en.wikipedia.org/wiki/PageRank)-inspired algorithms and NLP techniques to measure the strength of connections and the quality of content.
+The frontend is written in TypeScript/Angular.

 ## Django Lifecycle

 I wrote this <a href="https://github.com/rsinger86/django-lifecycle" target="_blank">package</a> to address what I saw as a weakness in Django's <a href="https://docs.djangoproject.com/en/dev/topics/signals/" target="_blank">built-in approach</a> to model lifecycle events, which dispatches to a handler outside the model class.
 My package provides a decorator interface to declaritively describe when methods on the model should fire in response to lifecycle events, optionally predicated on field changes.